jens-koster/the-free-data-stack/airflow/README.md

 #Airflow

-The docker compose is based on the official docker compose file and is a bit bloated for tfds. https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml
+The docker compose is based on the official docker compose file and is a bit bloated for freeds. https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html#fetching-docker-compose-yaml

 It is intended that we use only builtin operators and the DockerOperator to keep the airflow dependencies small.